 Confluence of Pegnitz and Rednitz

 The confluence of the Rednitz and Pegnitz rivers at Wiesengrund Fürth, near today's main cemetery, is a little hidden but very well-known among Fürth residents.
 This idyllic spot offers a beautiful view of the river landscape.
 The wooden platform at the top was built in 2007 and is ideal for picnics.
-The place offers the opportunity to view the natural spectacle of the "river triangle" in peace.
+The place offers the opportunity to view the natural spectacle of the "river triangle" in peace and quiet.
 This is where the Rednitz and the Pegnitz become the Regnitz.
 The large playground right next door is also perfect for families.

 Direction